dfface/kindle-clippings/README.md

 ## Usage

-Put "My Clipping.txt" in the same python of the program, then run:
+Put "My Clipping.txt" in the same path of the program, then run:

 ```bash
 python3 main.py